Article

 4. Shift from push to pull production

-Moreover, purchase orders are based on non-accurate sales forecasts and production is focused on maximising equipment occupancy and efficiency instead of customer service levels.
+Moreover, purchase orders are based on non-accurate sales forecasts, and production is focused on maximizing equipment occupancy and efficiency instead of customer service levels.

 Ultimately, manufacturers must reduce supplier dependence to decrease sourcing variability.